grid-line

 You may also like:

-As people’s tastes change, the alcohol industry is poised to adapt and launch new products.
+As consumer's tastes rapidly change, the alcohol industry is poised to adapt and launch new products.

-One thing remains the same: alcohol producers that can catch trends early will continue to take in huge profits.
+One thing remains the same: alcohol producers that can catch trends early will continue to rake in huge profits.

-Here’s a list of the top six trends in the alcohol industry worth keeping an eye on.
+Here’s a list of the top seven trends in the alcohol industry worth keeping an eye on.

 1. Non-alcoholic drinks go mainstream